karlvr/ImageMagick-MacOSX/README.md

 It also checks that all of the expected capabilities have been included successfully, and that the package does not have any depdendencies that won't work on other systems.

+If you have XQuartz installed, the build script will create an XQuartz build of ImageMagick as well.

 The output files will be in the build directory.